Single Band si5351 Digital VFO

 Tiny85_si5351_TuningLock: This software zip file available here

-includes the zip-compressed HEX file for the revised VFO with TUNING LOCK.
-This can be used to
+includes the zip-compressed HEX file for the revised VFO with TUNING

-program (or reprogram) your ATtiny85.
+LOCK.
+This can be used to program (or reprogram) your ATtiny85.

 Due

-to various parties selling my designs with my software without
+to various parties selling my designs with my software without any

 sign-on screen to delete my callsign and removing copyright references

-hide the original source, the
+in the software to hide the original source, the source code is no

-source code is no longer included here in the ZIP files.
+longer included here in the ZIP files.

 The fuse settings for the ATtiny85 are: